j39m/loag-krad/setting.md

 over the whole.
 Those who seriously wish to leave Loag Krad - like this fine party of PCs - might consider venturing to the darkest depths to make entreaty of this person?

+## Loag Krad

+### Key Item: Scroll of Safe Passage

+The Scroll of Safe Passage is a relic of unknown origin.
+It grants the bearer (plus several guests of their choosing) protection from the worst effects of Loag Krad.

+In particular, the scroll has the following properties:

+*   _Guidance_.
+The bearer cannot fast-travel freely between levels, but can (with the influence of the scroll) reliably find the ingress and egress points of each level.
+*   _Protection_.
+The bearer is not immune to attacks or aggression, but most things dwelling within Loag Krad are more likely to overlook the bearer.
+*   _Exit Guarantee_.
+The bearer can safely leave Loag Krad without ill effect.

+### Key Item: Warden's Scroll

+The Warden's Scroll is a relic of unknown origin.
+It is a more powerful version of the Scroll of Safe Passage, granting the bearer (plus several guests of their choosing) protection from most effects of Loag Krad.

+In particular, the scroll has the following properties:

+*   _Guidance_.
+The scroll provides four charges with which the bearer can teleport to any point inside Loag Krad.
+Every day, the scroll regains `1d4` charges.
+*   _Dominion_.
+The bearer is not immune to attacks or aggression, but gains a massive edge in intimidation and charisma, staying the hand of all but the bravest hearts.
+*   _Exit Guarantee_.
+The bearer can safely leave Loag Krad without ill effect.